karansiwach360/Interview-Bit/README.md

 # Interview-Bit
-This repository has solutions of some popular Interview bit problems
+This repository has solutions of some popular Interview Bit problems